wp-plugins/magazine-edition-control/readme.txt

 === Magazine Edition Control ===
 Contributors: erwinwolff
 Donate link: http://www.microformatica.com/internet-services/buy-support
-Tags: magazine, control
-Requires at least: 2.9.1
+Tags: magazine, control, version control, content management, edition, index, management Requires at least: 2.9.1
 Tested up to: 2.9.1
 Stable tag: 1

-Control the editions of your magazine.
-Easy and with no expesive software.
+Control the editions of your magazine or just group up the content of your blog.
+Easy and with no expensive software.

 == Description ==

-Magazine edition control is a Wordpress addin that controls your magazine editions.
+Magazine edition control is a Wordpress addin that controls your magazine editions or just simply groups up your content.

 You can add: